Old-Time Music for Beginners: An introduction to fiddle tunes and bluegrass for backup musicians

 These rules exist for a good reason.
 Most fiddle tunes were written to be played at old time dances like square and contra dances.
 If all the songs follow the same pattern, the dance callers know when to shout out the next step, even if they are not familiar with the specific melody being played.
 The dancers are able to anticipate when the next instruction will be coming and time their swings or do-si-dos to end at the right beat of the song.
 Any variation to the pattern will lead to chaos on the dance floor.
 If the song is not being played at a dance, fiddlers like to show off their skills and play the song at a break-neck speed.
 Some songs are not written for dancing and break this pattern.
 Many waltzes also break these rules

-- The tempo of a song must be suitable for the dance so participants can move to the beat comfortably.
+- At a dance, the tempo of a song must be suitable for the dance so participants can move to the beat comfortably.

 - Most fiddle tunes are played so dancers take two steps per measure.